This is the last part of my 5-part series on how to move on from a relationship.

 It took me 4 whole years before I was able to fully release myself from G’s shadow and our pseudo-relationship.
 There were many times when I came to a new revelation and thought I had thus moved on, only to realize afterward there was more inner baggage to be cleared.
 This didn’t mean I wasn’t making progress before; it just meant the emotional wound was deeper than I thought.

 In these 4 years, there was a truckload of baggage cleared.
 To be honest, it really shocked me to know the amount of baggage that was stored inside me all this while, despite actively living consciously.
 For one, it affirmed the journey of conscious growth never ends – it’s an ongoing one.
-Two, to have so much baggage created from a relatively short period of time (we first parted ways 1.5 years of knowing each other) showed a lot of mental baggage is pretty much self-created.
+Two, to have so much baggage created from a relatively short period of time (the first time we parted ways was after 1.5 years of knowing each other) showed a lot of mental baggage is pretty much self-created.
 It’s compounded by our projections of people, assumptions of situations, expectations of how relationships should be, etc.

 If you are still holding on to what could have been, it’s time to release yourself.
 No more mental torture or mental inhibitions.
 No more holding yourself back for something that cannot come to pass.